AndreMorais98/EspoCityLeague/backend/README.md

 ## 🎯 Overview

-The EspoCity League backend is a modern REST API built with FastAPI that powers the football prediction platform.
+The Espo City League backend is a modern REST API built with FastAPI that powers the football prediction platform.
 It provides secure authentication, match management, prediction handling, and real-time scoring calculations.

 ### 🌟 Key Features